Free Seed Distributions

 Request free milkweed and/or nectar plant seeds

-If you live in Monterey County, stop by the Museum anytime and we can provide you with free native milkweed seeds and free native nectar plant seeds.
+If you live in Monterey County, stop by the Museum anytime and we can provide you with two free native milkweed seed packets and two free native nectar plant seed packets.

 If you live outside the Western U.S., please see the Xerces Society's Milkweed Finder as the species we have is not native to your area.

 The Museum's seed program is generously supported by the Brandenburg 300 Project- www.brandenburg300.com